What is a self-employed mortgage?

 Here are the main steps:

-- Phone our professionals on 0800 032 4646 or email us to show you’re interested in applying.
+- Phone our experts or enquire using the online form above to show you’re interested.
 Our friendly team will take a few quick details from you, so we find you the right product.

 - Decision time!
-You decide if you want to proceed with the loan or not.
+You decide if you want to proceed or not.
 If you do, our advisors will take the reins and get your funds to you as quickly as possible.

 How could I improve my chances of getting accepted for a self-employed mortgage?